sourcegraph/cody/CONTRIBUTING.md

 CI.
 When you have a local cache of IDEA installations then this script can run decently fast (~1-2min).

 After successfully pushing the new tag (for example: `v5.2.4819` or `v5.2.4249-nightly`), we are now able to publish.

+Wait for the `Release to Marketplace` GitHub workflow to complete.

 ### 2. Publish a New Release on GitHub